adam-arold/articles/en/2017-10-02-kotlin-pitfalls-and-how-to-avoid-them.md

 ```

 Now everybody on your project will scratch their heads when they bump into this.
-So I think it is good if you think twice before you write extension functions but they can be really powerful. here are some examples which might be useful:
+So I think it is good if you think twice before you write extension functions but they can be really powerful.
+Here are some examples which might be useful:

 ```kotlin
 /**